 - This is also not a question but something you should be observing carefully.
 During your discussions with the publishing consultant or coordinator, it is worth waiting for that point when they ask you a very important question – ‘what is your vision?’
 Alternatively, they could ask ‘what is your goal with publishing?’
 The key here is they are showing a genuine interest in the ‘why’ behind your publishing journey.
 With that, they should also be able to tailor their offerings to the best of their ability to help you get as close to that vision as possible.

-Now if you have worked your way through all of these steps in the diligent exercise to choose a publisher and there have been no red flags, then congratulations, you have found a publisher that suits your needs.
+Now if you have worked your way through all of these steps in the diligent exercise to choose a publisher, avoid the publishing scams, and there have been no red flags, then congratulations, you have found a publisher that suits your needs.

 If there have been one or two red flags, I suggest you dig deeper with them until you have that confidence you need to have to pass your trust to that organisation.
 If there have been multiple points of doubt and red flags then keep looking.
 Remember, this is your story, insight, entertainment, education – your baby – that you are bringing into the world.
 All those hours spent planning, writing, rewriting, and self-editing that you have spent have not been wasted as you have a completed manuscript you want to birth.
 Keep that commitment and passion to your work consistent and spend the time to research your publishing options.

 You can publish with pride, professionalism, passion, and purpose!
-Choose wisely and do your due diligence.
+Choose wisely, avoid publishing scams, and do your due diligence.

 I hope this helps.